-Harry Litman is Of Counsel with the law firm of Constantine Cannon.
+Harry Litman is Of Counsel with the whistleblower law firm of Constantine Cannon in San Francisco.
 Mr. Litman has extensive litigation experience in courts around the country, from state trial courts to the U.S. Supreme Court.
 He is listed in “Best Lawyers in America,” (in 3 separate categories — Commercial Litigation, White Collar Criminal Defense, and Qui Tam Law), “Who’s Who in American Law,” and “Who’s Who in America.”
 His practice focuses primarily on representing whistleblowers in qui tam lawsuits brought under the Federal and various state False Claims Acts.

 Prior to joining Constantine Cannon, Mr. Litman practiced at whistleblower firm Phillips & Cohen LLP from 2001 to 2015, specializing in False Claims Act litigation.
 He separately maintained his own law practice, acting as lead counsel in several significant whistleblower cases and representing corporations and individuals in federal and state courts around the country, including two cases in the U.S. Supreme Court.